pingcap/tidb/docs/design/TEMPLATE.md

 <!--
 A checklist to test compatibility:
-- Compatibility with other features, like partition table, security&privilege, collation&charset, clustered index, async commit, etc.
+- Compatibility with other features, like partition table, security & privilege, charset & collation, clustered index, async commit, etc.
 - Compatibility with other internal components, like parser, DDL, planner, statistics, executor, etc.
 - Compatibility with other external components, like PD, TiKV, TiFlash, BR, TiCDC, Dumpling, TiUP, K8s, etc.
 - Upgrade compatibility